 - The Humanities and Arts Requirement, which requires students to gain depth in a particular area of the humanities or arts.

-Today, more than half of undergraduates complete at least one required project off campus through WPI’s Global Perspective Program.
+Today, more than half of undergraduates complete at least one required project off campus through WPI’s Global Projects Program.
 From a single project center established in Washington, D.C., in 1974, the program has grown to more than 30 project centers on five continents.
 Through global project work, students have made a difference in communities large and small, in nations developed and developing, helping communities in South Africa with water resource management, for example, and creating a comprehensive database of every aspect of the city of Venice – from the depth of every canal to the location of every piece of public art.

 - Professional abilities: Taking responsibility for their learning, developing ideas, integrating information, solving problems, understanding ethical responsibilities, using current technology.